What are Local Authority Searches? Are they essential?

 As with other parts in the conveyancing process, your solicitor will take care of the details and will be able to help you navigate any issues uncovered.

-In a Local Authority Search, local council databases explored to find out whether there are any obligations, restrictions or charges on the property.
+In Local Authority Searches, a local council databases explored to find out whether there are any obligations, restrictions or charges on the property.

 There are two parts to the Search: Local Land Charges and Standard Enquiries.